 The Stopwatch feature is used to track exact time, in real time.
 By hitting the start and stop buttons, you can accurately track how much time you are spending on any given task.
 The Stopwatch can be used to create or modify time entries for "Today" only.
 While you may start a stopwatch before selecting a Client/Project/Task, we recommend making these selections before starting the stopwatch.

-When the stopwatch is running you will see an icon near your name indicating you have a running stopwatch.
+When the stopwatch is running you will see an icon near the top indicating you have a running stopwatch.
 This will display on all ClickTime pages while the stopwatch runs:

 When you are finished working on a Project, you can pause or stop the stopwatch.
 Time entered via the stopwatch rounds portions of hours based on the specifications of your company’s ClickTime administrator.
 For example, if your company rounds time to a 1/4 of an hour, and you run a stopwatch for 2 minutes, your timesheet will reflect 15 minutes (0.25 hours).
 A 16 minute time entry would round down to .25 hours.
 Scroll your mouse over the play/pause icons to see the details of that stopwatch time entry: